labyrinthofdreams/challenger/README.md

 - Create a template for announcing winners for each section in template/ directory (e.g. thread0-winners.html)
 - Run main.py
 - To add or remove threads simply add or remove them in config.ini (works on-the-fly)
+- You can update thread end time on-the-fly

 ##Usage